sriramab/gamamanual/Tutorial__LuneraysFlu_step2.md

-# 1. Creation of a first basic disease spreading model
+# 1. Definition of monitors and chart outputs
-This first step illustrates how to create simple agents and make them move in their environment.
+This second step illustrates how to create monitors and charts to follows the evolution of variables and to add an ending condition to the simulation.

 ![https://github.com/gama-platform/gama/wiki/images/Tutorials/Luneray's flu/luneray2.tiff](https://github.com/gama-platform/gama/wiki/images/Tutorials/Luneray's flu/luneray2.tiff)